 Best Way to Prevent Ingrown Hairs On Legs When Shaving

 During the growth, some hairs grow into the hair follicle curls inward.
-Tip of the ingrown hair punctures the skin developing redness, inflammation, and irritation, causing a bump on the surface of the skin.
+The tip of the ingrown hair punctures the skin developing redness, inflammation, and irritation causing a bump on the surface of the skin.
 At times scarring of the skin also takes place.
-Top of For

 Cleaning the surface properly